hahearn73/block_cipher/README.md

 # Block Cipher
-This is a simple xor block cipher.
+This is a simple xor stream cipher.